elmomoilanen/k-in-a-row/fe/README.md

 TypeScript support for reading environment variables requires that command `svelte-kit sync` has been run.
 To do this, run for example the command `npm run check` which includes this svelte-kit command.

 ## Production

+Firebase hosting is used in production. `main-fe.yml` Github workflow uploads a new release for every push event to the main branch.